dotnet/runtime/docs/coreclr/building/debugging-instructions.md

     eeheap          -> sos EEHeap
     eestack         -> sos EEStack
     gcroot          -> sos GCRoot
+    histinit        -> sos HistInit
+    histroot        -> sos HistRoot
+    histobj         -> sos HistObj
+    histobjfind     -> sos HistObjFind
+    histclear       -> sos HistClear
     ip2md           -> sos IP2MD
     name2ee         -> sos Name2EE
     pe              -> sos PrintException
     soshelp         -> sos Help

-### Problems and limitations of lldb and sos ###
+### Problems and limitations of lldb and SOS ###

-Many of the sos commands like clrstack or dso don't work on core dumps because lldb doesn't return the actual OS thread id for a native thread.
+Many of the SOS commands like clrstack or dso don't work on core dumps because lldb doesn't return the actual OS thread id for a native thread.
 The "setsostid" command can be used to work around this lldb bug.
 Use the "clrthreads" to find the os tid and the lldb command "thread list" to find the thread index (#1 for example) for the current thread (* in first column).
 The first